 16. Hereditary Equine Regional Dermal Asthenia (HERDA)

-HERDA, also known as Hyperelastosis Cutis, is a genetic skin condition affecting Quarter Horses and related breeds.
+HERDA, or Hyperelastosis Cutis, is a genetic skin condition affecting Quarter Horses and related breeds.
 It’s a disorder that horse owners and breeders watch out for because of its impact on the animal’s health and quality of life.

 Causes

-HERDA is caused by a genetic mutation that affects the production of collagen.
-This condition is hereditary.
+HERDA is a hereditary condition caused by a genetic mutation that affects the production of collagen.
 Horses with HERDA have one copy of the gene from one parent, as having two copies (homozygous) is lethal in utero.

 Signs and symptoms